 Informally, a vector is a collection that makes sense to use as column in a

 data frame.
-The following rules define whether or not x
+The following rules define whether or not x is considered a

 vector.